IDAES/idaes-pse/docs/user_guide/conventions.rst

 Reaction Properties
 ^^^^^^^^^^^^^^^^^^^
-Below is a list of all the reaction properties which have a standardized names.
+Below is a list of all the reaction properties which have standardized names.

 ======================= =================
 Variable                Standard Name